android/identity-samples/Shrine/wear/readme.md

 # Wear OS Shrine Sample

-The Wear OS Shrine Sample provides an look at how different features are integrated into a functioning Wear app.
+The Wear OS Shrine Sample provides a look at the standard Credential Manager feature set in a functioning Wear OS app.

 ## Functionality

-A Credential Manager Wear OS implementation will have the following functionality:
+A Credential Manager Wear OS implementation will have the following functionalities:

 * Authenticate with unified methods: Passkeys, Passwords, Sign in With Google
 * Authenticate with fallback Methods